IBM/Parameter-Seed-Set/docs/index.md

 Planning tasks succinctly represent labeled transition systems, with each ground action corresponding to a label.
 This granularity, however, is not necessary for solving planning tasks and can be harmful, especially for model-free methods.
 In order to apply such mode methods, the label sets are often manually reduced.
 In this work, we propose automating this manual process.
 We characterize a **valid label reduction** for classical planning tasks and propose an automated way of obtaining such valid reductions by leveraging *lifted mutex groups* ([Fišer 2020](https://ojs.aaai.org/index.php/AAAI/article/view/6536)).
 Our experiments show a significant reduction in the action label space size across a wide collection of planning domains.
 We demonstrate the benefit of our automated label reduction in two separate use cases:
 1. improved sample complexity of model-free reinforcement learning algorithms
-2. speeding up successor generation in lifted planning
+2. speeding up successor generation in lifted planning.

 ## Motivation

 Planning tasks, as labeled transition systems, use a unique label for each ground action.
-However, such labeling strategy generates a huge action space; which is especially unfitting for model-free approaches.
+However, such a labeling strategy generates a huge action space; which is especially unfitting for model-free approaches.
 For instance, all IPC domain problems have action space ranging from $$10^2$$ to $$10^5$$.
 While, the domains in Atari benchmark, which is used extensively in Reinforcement Learning, have at most $$18$$ actions.
 It is no coincidence that discrete action sets of small sizes are favored by reinforcement learning (RL) approaches.
 Choosing from a large collection of mostly irrelevant actions in a state can be detrimental to model-free methods ([Huang and Ontañón, 2022](https://doi.org/10.32473/flairs.v35i.130584)).
 When planning problems are cast as Markov Decision Processes (MDPs), great care is taken in defining small action spaces manually ([Silver and Chitnis, 2020](https://arxiv.org/abs/2002.06432); [Fern et al., 2006](https://doi.org/10.1613/jair.1700);
 [Dzeroski et al., 2001](https://doi.org/10.1023/A:1007694015589)).
 In this work, we propose automating this manual process, exploring ways of automatically reducing action labels in classical planning domains.

 ## Main Idea

-The key insight that we us in our work is that the main role of the action label is to distinguish two transitions in a given state.
-Thinking in terms of a labeled transition system, it is easy to see that the action labels need to uniquely identify out going edges from each state.
-For example, in the LTS shown below, two edges from node $$\langle \texttt{P,R} \rangle$$ should not have same label.
+The key insight that we use in our work is that the main role of the action label is to distinguish two transitions in a given state.
+Thinking in terms of a labeled transition system, it is easy to see that the action labels need to uniquely identify outgoing edges from each state.
+For example, in the LTS shown below, two edges from node $$\langle \texttt{P,R} \rangle$$ should not have the same label.
 We believe that this granularity of assigning unique labels is not essential.
 Rather we can assign the same labels to two different ground actions and obtain a smaller action space.
 Consider the precondition of actions $$\texttt{A}$$ & $$\texttt{D}$$ in the above LTS.
 Since the preconditions of action $$\texttt{A}$$ & $$\texttt{B}$$ are mutually exclusive, these actions can never be applied in the same state.
 So can we not use the same label for it?

 <br>